Gout and Cancer Connection?

 NSAIDS like Indomethacin (Indocin), or even OTC medicines like Ibuprofen, can cause severe intestinal damage with long-term use.
 They can increase your risk of ulcers, heart attacks, strokes, and reduce the blood flow to the kidneys.

 It is far too easy to over-complicate an otherwise simplistic approach.
 All of the above can be addressed by confronting your diet and lifestyle, rather than worrying what band-aids could be making things even worse.
 We are so quick to jump onto the prescription drugs, rather than doing what is difficult, and that is change.
 Change is what we need.
 Change in our diets, water intake, bad habits, lack of exercise, combatting stress, enhancing our vitamin and mineral resources, etc. – all of which will make us feel better overall AND combat disease – is what’s necessary.
-It might not be easy, but it is obtainable.
+It might not be easy, but it is attainable.